Shrey-Raj/Screen-Recorder-Chrome-Extension/README.md

 ## Features
 Record browser tab or screen activities.
-Choose recording quality and format.
 Save recorded videos to your local machine.
-Feedback and Contributions
-If you encounter any issues or have suggestions for improving the Tab Recorder extension, feel free to open an issue.
-Contributions are also welcome – simply fork the repository and create a pull request.

 ## License
 This project is licensed under the MIT License.